Wachovia: Merger of First Union and Wachovia

 Another complication concerned each bank's credit card division.
 In April 2001, Wachovia had agreed to sell its $8 billion credit card portfolio to Bank One.
 The cards, which would have still been branded as Wachovia, would have been issued through Bank One's First USA division.
 First Union had sold its credit card portfolio to MBNA in August 2000.
 After entering into negotiations, the new Wachovia agreed to buy back its portfolio from Bank One in September 2001 and resell it to MBNA.
 Wachovia paid Bank One a $350 million termination fee.

 On September 4, 2001, First Union and Wachovia officially merged.
 In order to prevent a repeat of the CoreStates problems, the new Wachovia gradually phased-in the conversion of legacy Wachovia computer systems to First Union systems.
 The company first began converting systems in the southeast United States where both banks had branches, before moving to First Union's branches in the Northeast, which only had to change their signs to reflect the new company name and logo.
 This process was completed on August 18, 2003, almost 2 years after the merger.

 In comparison to the CoreStates purchase, the acquisition of Wachovia by First Union was considered successful by analysts.
 The company's deliberate pace of conversion prevented any large-scale customer attrition.
 In fact, Wachovia was ranked number one in customer satisfaction among major banks by the University of Michigan's annual American Customer Satisfaction Index for every year after the merger.

 When Wachovia and First Union merged, Charlotte's One, Two, and Three First Union buildings became One, Two, and Three Wachovia Center (respectively), and the 55-story First Union Financial Center in downtown Miami became the Wachovia Financial Center.
 The merger also affected the names of the indoor professional sports arenas in Philadelphia and Wilkes-Barre, Pennsylvania.
-Formerly known as the First Union Center and the First Union Spectrum (both Philadelphia) and First Union Arena (Wilkes-Barre), they were renamed the Wachovia Center (now known as Wells Fargo Center), Wachovia Spectrum (which was later demolished), and Wachovia Arena at Casey Plaza (now known as Mohegan Sun Arena at Casey Plaza), respectively.
+Formerly known as the First Union Center and the First Union Spectrum (both Philadelphia) and First Union Arena (Wilkes-Barre), they were renamed the Wachovia Center (now known as Xfinity Mobile Arena), Wachovia Spectrum (which was later demolished), and Wachovia Arena at Casey Plaza (now known as Mohegan Sun Arena at Casey Plaza), respectively.